Holmes-EH/conflicting/README.md

 # conflicting

-## A repo to play around with confilcts 🔥
+## A repo to play around with conflicts 🔥